taran314/CV/README.md

 #### Confident communicator

 As a teacher, having strong communication was important in explaining complex mathematics to my students.
-I have furthered my communication skills during the Makers bootcamp across the group projects by leading stand ups, retrospectives and group planning sessions.
+I have furthered my communication skills during the Makers bootcamp across the group projects by leading stand ups, retrospectives and sprints.
 Furthermore, I presented my final project to my bootcamp peers, where I explained how our app worked and answered technical questions confidentenly, and to a non-technical audience.

 #### Logical problem solver